lukekasper/Personal-Projects/README.md

 # Personal-Projects
-Collection of code and projects from edx, UPenn, and other coding projects.
+Collection of code from edx courses, UPenn, and other projects.